Landau-Ginzburg Mirror Symmetry Conjecture: Good basis and B-model vanishing

-In this section, we introduce some tools for the proof of Part (1) of Theorem \ref{LG_pot_thm}, which we will finish in Section \ref{chap:reconstruction}.
+In this section, we introduce some tools in the B-model for the proof of Part (1) of Theorem \ref{LG_pot_thm}.
 More explicitly, we will use the symmetries of an invertible polynomial to prove Theorem \ref{thm-good-basis} and establish the \emph{Dimension Axiom} and \emph{Integer Degree Axiom} in the B-model (Lemma \ref{vanishing_lemma}).
-Then we will introduce the key lemma that turns the WDVV equations into a powerful tool for reconstructing genus zero potentials.
-Finally, we will completely reconstruct an arbitrary sum of Fermat polynomials as an example of our proof strategy in the general case.